eaxly/alien-update/README.md

 - npm itself \*\*
 - antibody packages \*\*
 - sheldon plugins \*\*

-\*: means that it will only be updated if the package is installed
+- atom packages \*\*

+\*: planet will check if the program exists before running an update command for it.
-\*\*: means the above and if it is configurated so
+\*\*: planet will check if the program exists before running an update command for it and if the configuration for it is set to `true`.

 # Installation:
 Paste the following in a terminal:
 `bash -c "$(curl https://raw.githubusercontent.com/ExtinctAxolotl/alien-update/main/src/remote-install.bash)"`